tahuang1991/CSC_eff/README.md

    </pre>
 2. Categorize the data and run the tag-and-probe package in CMSSW:
    <pre> cd NtupleAnzScripts
-   python Step1_matchOtherStationsORME13.py Ntuple.root
+   python Step1_matchOtherStationsORME13.py Ntuple.root output_dir
    </pre>
    The command above will run the efficiency calculation for the segment efficiecny measurement.
 For LCT efficiency additional requiremnet is used for the probe: there should be no other tracker track that is closer to LCT.
 So to run efficiency calculation for the LCT efficiecny measurement run like:
    <pre> cd NtupleAnzScripts
-   python Step1_matchOtherStationsORME13.py Ntuple.root LCT
+   python Step1_matchOtherStationsORME13.py Ntuple.root output_dir LCT
    </pre>

 3. Wait until all jobs finished.
 Use `ps -f` to check.
 Make sure you have output files called TnP_NtupleAnzScripts_bla.root for all your stations/chambers.
 If any file is missing you can rerun the TnP fit.
 Example for ME11: